wjade/zmk-keyboard-cornix/README.md

 # ZMK Shield Cornix

-This is a ZMK firmware fork based on the 42-key Corne keyboard.
+This shield has been tested with Cornix using ZMK and provides full split-role configuration, battery power management, and Bluetooth central/peripheral setup per ZMK split guidelines

 ![image](images/cornix_with_dongle.png)

-# Supported Hardware: Cornix Split Keyboard
+## Supported Hardware: Cornix Split Keyboard

 The **Cornix** is a low-profile, split ergonomic keyboard with the following compatible features: